greenboxal/doggohub/doc/gitlab-basics/README.md

-# GitLab basics
+# DoggoHub basics

-Step-by-step guides on the basics of working with Git and GitLab.
+Step-by-step guides on the basics of working with Git and DoggoHub.

 - [Command line basics](command-line-commands.md)
 - [Start using Git on the command line](start-using-git.md)